rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 Later news came Sonia also got podium in her Age Group category.
 DG finished race close to Sub 6 time, that was a solid performance after Jet lag.
-Sujoy being Sujoy was happy on finishing and solid bike with zero training (the dude was not doing this race till 2 days before the race!)
+Sujoy being Sujoy was most chill on finishing and a fast bike executed (the dude was not doing this race till 2 days before the race!)

 So, all this news helped to cheer up a bit.
 While my race personally was disaster (we will call it learning experience :laughing:), it was wonderful to learn that my friends got good race.